drewstopherlee/plex-docs/docs/overseerr/requests.md

 :::

 While viewing a movie in Overseerr, you may notice a bar that links to a film's collection.
-For example, if you search "tremors" and view the info page for *Tremors* (1990), there will be a link to "Tremors Collection" near the top of the page.
+For example, if you search "tremors" and view the info page for *Tremors* (1990), there will be a link to "Tremors Collection" above the information table (Status, Release Date, etc.).
 If you click on this link, it will show you the entire franchise of whichever film you searched and allow you to request an entire collection at once.

 ### Requesting TV Series